JK87iab/Mapping-Tweets/README.md

 ## Installation
 You will need to collect your own tweets and read them inside `fb.r` as a `.json` object.
 The output from `fb.r` will be used inide shiny.

+## To Do
+As of now the sentiment is calculated counting positive/negative keywords using the NRC Word-Emotion Association Lexicon.
+This works in a lot of settings but it is not well suited to detect irony.
+Furthermore, I am only able to classify the tweet in positive or negative, not if the tweet agrees with the candidate.
+E.g. a negative answer to a negative tweet could be seen that the user agrees and reinforces the negative tweet of the author
+Further development could use labeled tweets and leverage machine learning algorithm to classify tweets in positive/ negative.
+RTextTools delivers a lot of functionality and would improve the overall accuracy of the classification.

+## Credits
+-Crowdsourcing a Word-Emotion Association Lexicon, Saif Mohammad and Peter Turney, To Appear in Computational Intelligence, Wiley Blackwell Publishing Ltd.

 Free Public License 1.0.0